EPIC SANTORINI ITINERARY FOR 3 DAYS

 This day is dedicated to the most famous hike on the island – from Fira to Oia.
 Passing several other cute villages before arriving in the most beautiful village of Oia is a must-do in Santorini.

-The hiking trail from Fira to Oia is under 11 km (6.5 miles) and it took me almost a day as I stopped many times, had lunch along the way, and enjoyed the cute villages I came across and took trillion of pictures.
+The hiking trail from Fira to Oia is under 11 km (6.5 miles), and it took me almost a day as I stopped many times, had lunch along the way, and enjoyed the cute villages I came across and took trillions of pictures.
 I walked more than 20 km that day, so I did a few detours.

 However, those animals are being tied up, not being able to move in the hot sun unless they carry around (heavy) people.
 So, if you ride donkeys or horses in Santorini, you support animal abuse.
 So, if you are tired and know, cannot way by yourself, skip Ammoudi Bay.